Sultan1901/Graduation-Project/README.md

 # Graduattion-Project

 ## Description
-### Creating Community of progammars , which users can register with new account
+### Creating Community WebSite of programmers , which users can register with new account

 ## User Story
  ### Register : Create New account and active account with confirmation email .